 “Make the most out of it” was a common theme in all of the advice I received.
 “It’s going to fly by before you know it.”
 Meeting new people was a central idea in the advice that both Jordan and Josh gave me.
 I’m sure we’ve all heard that being in BBYO is such a unique experience.
 This is absolutely the truest thing I have heard about BBYO and it’s exactly what Nicole told me when I asked her for any words of advice.
 She said it’s “an abnormality” to be able to be surrounded by Jewish teens from all over the world.
 She said that it gives you a sense of community that is hard to replicate anywhere else.
 Similarly, David told me that you should live in the moment because you only see your BBYO so many times, and it's your job to make the most out of it.
 Making friends is the biggest thing you can get out of BBYO, and staying in touch can be with the friends you make along the way.
 Who knows, you may run into people you met in BBYO when you continue wherever your life takes you, like Jordan, who continues to cross paths with people she went on summer programs with and people she met at conventions.
 That just goes to show that anything can happen, all you gotta do is leave your comfort zone.

 After taking a look back, all we gotta do is take a look into the future.
 We are in charge of our own destinies and paths through BBYO and through life.
 All you gotta do is seek it out.
 Find your friends, and forge your path together.
 And remember, the only person who can carve your path is you.

-David Sternfeld is an Aleph living in Charleston, South Carolina who loves to play baseball, swim, and can rattle off anything about Star Wars in 10 seconds tops.
+David Sternfeld is an Aleph living in Charleston, South Carolina who loves 3D printing, swimming, and playing baseball.

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.